8 Tips for Becoming Financially Independent in 2025

 • Your assets: Make a list of your investment account balances, including retirement, as well as other assets that can help you reach your goal.
 You can even calculate your net worth using your total assets and debts to get an idea of how close you are.

-Once you have a good picture of your overall financial situation, the next step is to create a budget.
+Once you have a good picture of your overall financial situation and goals, the next step is to create a budget.
 Living below or within your means involves spending less than you earn each month, and living on a budget improves your ability to do that.

 With a budget in place, you can set spending goals for yourself and also make room for important financial goals, such as building your emergency fund, paying off high-interest debt and investing for the future.